hunter-kang/BinaryBaes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Frontend

+npm start in terminal to see and test frontend

+# Backend

+npm run dev in terminal to see and test backend.
+You'll need to do localhost:*insert Port number*

+Note: make sure that you add config.js from messages

+# Frontend available scripts

-In the project directory, you can run:
+In the frontend folder, you can run:

 ### `npm start`